Table of Contents

 Just imagine a scenario.
 You are not feeling physically well (due to an injury, illness, or any other reason) and want to have an immediate health check.
 What options do you have?
-You can make an appointment with your primary care provider.
-But we all know it can be quite difficult to get medical treatment from your primary physician right away.
-First, you will require an appointment beforehand.
+You can make an appointment with your primary care provider, but we all know it can be quite difficult to get medical treatment from your primary physician right away.
+First, primary care physicians don’t typically take walk-ins like urgent care facilities.
 Second, what if you are not feeling well after-hours?
 The majority (almost 70 percent) of primary care physicians don’t offer after-hours services.

 Let’s move to the second option, the Emergency Room (ER).
 You are not reeling from a life-threatening medical condition, but still end up in an ER.
 You have to wait longer because most of the ERs are always preoccupied in serving more severe and life-threatening cases.
 Moreover, you will need to pay more for the treatment since ER services are expensive.

 So, in cases where you can’t reach your primary healthcare option and your condition doesn’t require an ER visit but you still want immediate medical attention, an urgent care facility is the place to visit.

 Urgent care provides a professional treatment for many types of ailments or injuries on immediate basis without issuing hefty bills.
 They provide medical treatments like any other healthcare facility, but with some additional benefits.

 Difference Between Urgent Care Facilities and Emergency Rooms

 Many people confuse urgent care facilities and emergency rooms with each other.
 While in some cases both can be visited interchangeably, it is important to understand the difference between the two.
 In simple words, for all life-threatening medical conditions, one should visit the emergency room.
 For limb-threatening injuries where amputation and spread of infection is looming, it is advised to make a visit to an emergency room instead of an urgent care facility.